ramses7083/people-management/README.md

 Now you can play with the app in the url `http://localhost:3000/`

-You can run the tests with the next command:
+You can run the tests and rubocop offense:

 `rails test`

+`rubocop`

-If you have some comments you can send them to `ramses7083@gmail.com`.
+If you have any comment, you can send it to `ramses7083@gmail.com`.